 The department for children and families shall provide child care for the pursuit of any degree or certification if the occupation has at least an average job outlook listed in the occupational outlook of the U.S. department of labor, bureau of labor statistics.
 For occupations with less than an average job outlook, educational plans shall require approval of the secretary or secretary's designee.
 Child care may also be approved if the student provides verification of a specific job offer that will be available to such student upon completion of the program.
-Child care for post-secondary education shall be allowed for a lifetime maximum of 24 months per adult.
-The 24 months may not have to be consecutive.
+Child care for post-secondary education shall be allowed for a lifetime maximum of 24 60 months per adult.
+The 24 60 months may not have to be consecutive.
 Students shall be engaged in paid employment for a minimum of 15 hours per week.
 In a two-parent adult household, child care would not be allowed if both parents are adults and attending a formal education or training program at the same time.
 The household may choose which one of the parents is participating as a post-secondary student.
 The other parent shall meet another approvable criteria for child care subsidy.

-- (17) (A) The secretary for children and families is prohibited from requesting or implementing a waiver or program from the U.S. department of agriculture for the time limited assistance provisions for able-bodied adults aged 18 through 49 without dependents in a household under the food assistance program.
-The time on food assistance for able-bodied adults aged 18 through 49 without dependents in the household shall be limited to three months in a 36-month period if such adults are not meeting the requirements imposed by the U.S. department of agriculture that they must work for at least 20 hours per week or participate in a federally approved work program or its equivalent. - (B) Each food assistance household member who is not otherwise exempt from the following work requirements shall: Register for work; participate in an employment and training program, if assigned to such a program by the department; accept a suitable employment offer; and not voluntarily quit a job of at least 30 hours per week.
+(17)(13) (A) The secretary for children and families is prohibited from requesting or implementing a waiver or program from the U.S. department of agriculture for the time limited assistance provisions for able-bodied adults aged 18 through 49 without dependents in a household under the food assistance program.
+The time on food assistance for able-bodied adults aged 18 through 49 without dependents in the household shall be limited to three months in a 36-month period if such adults are not meeting the requirements imposed by the U.S. department of agriculture that they must work for at least 20 hours per week or participate in a federally approved work program or its equivalent.